 A completed application includes the following:

-- Submitted and completed online application (to access the online application, please follow the steps above).
+- Submitted and completed the online application below.

-- Recommendations from Evaluators: As you complete the program, you will be required to submit the name, university email, phone number, and institution name for at least two (2) and no more than three (3) individuals familiar with your interest in medicine or clinical research
+- Recommendations from Faculty / Mentors: After you complete the online application, you will be required to contact at least two (2) and no more than three (3) individuals familiar with your interest in medicine or clinical research to submit a letter of recommendation on your behalf.
+All letters must be on official school/organization letterhead and submitted to Nikki Oliver (firstname.lastname@example.org) by the deadline - January 18, 2019.

 - Participants in CAMP will need to reside locally in Chicago during the program.
 Housing is not provided.
 As a result, you must disclose your local address and contacts within your completed application.